lolabaer/SLOWLOWLED/usermods/Conditional_Triggering/readme.md

 ### Example Usage

-- **Liquid Level** use a level-sensor to trigger a green hue when tank is full or a red hue when empty.
+- **Liquid Level**: use a level-sensor to trigger a green hue when tank is full or a red hue when empty.

-- **Light Sensor** use a light-sensor to trigger a calm effect during nighttime or an energetic effect when it's daylight.
+- **Light Sensor**: use a light-sensor to trigger a calm effect during nighttime or an energetic effect when it's daylight.

 ---